Table of Contents

 Punctuation Rules with Past Participle Phrases

-1. Using Past Participle Phrases at the Beginning of a Sentence
+1. At the Beginning of a Sentence

 - Eaten by the dog, the sandwich was no longer fresh.